 Do you or someone you know struggle with learning or attention problems?
 These things can change.

-Come by our Chino or Irvine office and mention this blog and we would love to give you a copy of At Wit’s End A Parent’s Guide to Ending the Struggle, Tears, and Turmoil of Learning Disabilities (also available at www.amazon.com).
+If you are in the Chino, Irvine or Pasadena area, stop by our office and mention this blog and we would love to give you a copy of At Wit’s End A Parent’s Guide to Ending the Struggle, Tears, and Turmoil of Learning Disabilities (also available at www.amazon.com).

 Join us for a FREE Parent Information Night.
-Go to www.learningdisability.com or details and RSVP.
+Go to www.stowellcenter.com for details and RSVP.